In This SectionExpand

 When the Advance ends, its results are calculated.
 There are three possible outcomes in an Advance:

 - Partial victory.
-The winner is the detachment that has more Lines under their control.
+The winner is the detachment that has the most Lines under their control.

 - Complete victory.
 The winner is the detachment that has captured the opponent’s Citadel.

 - Draw.
-A draw is declared if both detachments control an equal number of Lines by the end of the Advance.
+A draw is declared if both detachments control an equal amount of Lines by the end of the Advance.

 Detachments get their reward according to the number of Lines under their control.
-The more Lines captured, the greater the reward is.
+The more Lines they capture, the greater their reward is.
 Moreover, detachments get Industrial Resource for every battle fought during the Advance.

 The amount of Industrial Resource also depends on the Command Center level and Reserves used in battles.
 Remember that legionnaires get some of the earned Industrial Resource (see Legionnaire Reward).